TheAngryDarling/SwiftCodableHelpers/README.md

 * **DecodingType** - A protocol used when defining functions that can take any type of decoding system like JSONDecoder, PropertyListDecoder or one inherited from BasicDecoder
     * **DecodingToDataType** - A protocol that inherits DecodingType that requires the resulting type to be of Data.
 JSONDecoder, PropertyListDecoder implement this.
 * **CodableSequenceDynamicKeyHelper** - A protocol used on types that implement Sequence that provide the necessary logic to encode into dictionaries based on a specific property name and decode back into an sequence.
 This protocol relies on the dynamicElementEncoding and dynamicElementDecoding methods
+* **BaseEncoderTypeBoxing** - A protocol for defining the type boxing methods used by the encoders.
+Allows for overriding the value being encoding
+* **BaseDecoderTypeUnboxing** - A protocol for defining the type unboxing methods used by decoders.
+Allows for overriding the value being decoded

 ## Usage